yracine/device-type.myautomatic/README.md

 <b>d) The Automatic login page will appear

-<b>e) In the IDE, under https://graph.api.smartthings.com/ide/logs or under the device's list of events, you should see
-the following trace:</b>
+<b>e) In the IDE, under https://graph.api.smartthings.com/ide/logs (or according to your shard) or under the device's list of events, you should see the following trace:</b>

 <i>buildRedirectUrl,redirectURL=https://graph.api.smartthings.com/api:port/token/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/smartapps/installations/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/swapToken</i>